alexionescu/gitlab-installer/README.md

 This bash script installs GitLab 5.1 for you.

 This script is intended to work on a **clean** install of Ubuntu 12.04 LTS x64.

+* Unattended install once started
+* Updates your packages
+* Downloads & compiles ruby, redis, etc
+* Creates user for git
+* Installs gitlab-shell
+* Sets up MySQL server & inits database
+* Postfix for emails
+* Sets up init script for gitlab
+* Nginx for web interface

 ### USAGE